amalon/tectonic-puzzle/docs/printing.md

 For many of them you may have to carefully scrape the overhanging corner with a craft knife to allow the magnets to be pushed in.

-I chose to orient the magnets between mantle pieces so that all the northern hemisphere segments were interchangeable by rotating around the poles, and similarly for the southern hemisphere segments.
+I recommend orienting the magnets between mantle pieces with magnets in each face oriented in opposite directions, and all faces similarly so that all the segments are interchangeable.
 All tectonic plate magnets were oriented the same way so that any plate could roughly fit anywhere on the mantle.

 Printable Parts List